snapshot-labs/sx-starknet/README.md

 ## Snapshot X

-Snapshot X is a voting framework built on StarkNet, the layer 2 ZK-Rollup.
-It will allow any DAO to run their governance on-chain on layer 2 and execute transactions on Ethereum.
+Snapshot X is a voting framework built on StarkNet, a ZK-rollup based Layer 2 for Ethereum.
+It will allow any DAO to easily incorporate a fully on-chain governance system without having to deal with the very high gas costs one would occur by running the governance system directly on Ethereum Layer 1.

 ### Code overview